 Choosing Equipment for Making Dairy Kefir

-If you want to make dairy kefir at home, there are a few supplies you will need to gather, primarily a culturing container and a cover for the container.
+To make dairy kefir at home, there are only a couple of supplies you will need to gather: a culturing container and a cover for the container.
 Beyond that everything else is optional.

 Glass.
 Glass is hands-down the best option for brewing kefir.
 Glass won’t react to the acidity of the brew.
-Unlike plastic, glass doesn’t scratch easily (damage to the container can harbor foreign bacteria) nor does it generally contain chemicals such as BPA.
-Glass containers are also relatively easy and inexpensive to obtain.
-Good options include canning jars in pint, quart, and half-gallon sizes.
+Glass doesn’t scratch easily, nor does it contain chemicals such as BPA.
+Glass containers are relatively easy and inexpensive to obtain.
+Canning jars are a great option.

 Plastic.
 Although technically plastic can be used to brew kefir, we do not recommend it for several reasons.
-First, plastic can be damaged and scratches in the plastic can harbor foreign bacteria.
+First, plastic can be damaged, and scratches in the plastic can harbor foreign bacteria.
 Second, plastic (even food-grade plastic) often contains undesirable chemicals that can be harmful to the kefir grains.
-In short, using plastic to brew kefir greatly decreases the odds of brewing a safe batch.

 Crystal.
 Crystal contains lead.
 Do not use crystal to brew kefir.

 Metal.
 Metal is generally detrimental to kefir and should not be used as a culturing vessel or for any item that will have contact with the kefir grains.
-The only possible exception is stainless steel.
-Because it is relatively inert, some people feel it is a reasonable alternative to glass.
+The only exception is stainless steel.
 While we do not recommend using it, some people do have success doing so.

-Size.
-Kefir can be made in a pint, quart, or half-gallon size jar.
-Generally speaking, if you are starting out with less than a teaspoon of kefir grains, we recommend culturing no more than a pint at time although once the grains are fully acclimated to their new home, they may be able to make up to a quart at a time.
-As the kefir grains multiply, it is possible to brew a half-gallon or even a gallon at a time.
-On a practical level, when choosing the size of your culturing container, consider how much kefir you will consume as each batch of kefir will take only 18 to 48 hours to culture.
-It is better for the health of the kefir grains to continually make small batches than it is to make large batches and then take breaks.
+Kefir can be made in a any size jar.
+When choosing the size of your culturing container, consider how much kefir you will consume, as each batch of kefir will culture in 24 hours or less.
+It is better for the health of the kefir grains to continually make small batches than to make large batches and take breaks.

-Lid.
-While a lid should not be used during the fermentation process, it is handy to havie a container with a lid to use for storing the kefir after fermentation is complete.
-Alternatively, finished kefir can be transferred to other storage containers.
+While a tight-fitting lid should not be used during the fermentation process, it is handy to have a lid for storage after fermentation is complete.

-Strainer.
+While a strainer is optional, it is quite handy.
 Once the kefir has finished culturing, there are several ways to remove the kefir grains so they can be placed in fresh milk.
 Some people simply use their fingers to fish the kefir grains out.
-(Be sure your hands are very clean and free of soap residue.)
-However, many people find it far easier to use a fine mesh strainer to find the kefir grains.
-Straining the finished kefir also has the added benefit of blending the kefir and breaking up particularly firm coagulated portions.
-We recommend using a Plastic Fine Mesh Strainer for this task.
+Be sure your hands are very clean and free of soap residue.

 |Milk Kefir Grains|